dcunited001/dcunited001.github.io/_drafts/birth-of-a-new-star-distributed-precipitation-of-transfiguration.md

 title: "Birth of a New Star: Distributed Precipitation For Transfiguration"
 ---

+- "do you remember the star that just faded away? no one does. i'd rather go out with a bang, not a whimper"

 - Figures like Steve Jobs: where do they come from?
   - Are people born great or do they become great?
   - Or perhaps the seeds of greatness are gradually deposited within